Bringing Joy, One Sweet at a Time

 Nestled in the heart of Market Weighton, East Yorkshire, Giant Bradley’s Sweet Shop was inspired by local legend Giant Bradley—a gentle giant who once roamed our region and stood as a symbol of kindness, cheer, and strength.
 Just like him, we believe in doing everything BIG—big hearts, big flavours, and big selections of your favourite sweets!

-Since opening our doors in 2021, we’ve grown from a small local treasure to a beloved destination for sweet lovers near and far.
-Whether you’re visiting us in person or browsing online, our mission remains the same: To make life a little sweeter, one treat at a time.
+Since opening our doors in 2021, we have grown from a small local treasure to a beloved destination for sweet lovers near and far.
+Whether you’re visiting us in person or browsing online, our mission remains the same: to make life a little sweeter, one treat at a time.

 What We Offer

-From classic boiled sweets and retro favourites to international delights and chocolates, our shelves are stocked with thousands of varieties of confections.
-We cater to all tastes and dietary needs—vegan, sugar-free, gluten-free—you name it.
+From classic boiled sweets and retro favourites to chocolate, fudge and american sweets, our shelves are stocked with thousands of varieties.

 Looking for something special?
 We also offer: